 The Company's Board currently consists of eleven directors.
-At the 2012 annual meeting of shareholders, our shareholders approved amendments to our governing documents that eliminated the classified structure of the Board but left unaffected the existing terms of directors previously elected under our prior three-class structure.
-The annual election of Board members with expiring terms commences with this Annual Meeting.
-Accordingly, the Board has nominated Gayla J. Delly, Rick J. Mills, Charles M. Rampacek and William C. Rusnack, whose terms of office as members of the Board are expiring at this Annual Meeting, to serve a one-year term expiring at the 2014 annual meeting of shareholders.
-Biographical information for each nominee is provided below under the headings "Board of Directors-Biographical Information - Nominees to Serve an Annual Term Expiring at the 2014 Annual Meeting of Shareholders."
+Accordingly, the Board has nominated Mark A. Blinn, Leif E. Darner, Gayla J. Delly, Lynn L. Elsenhans, Roger L. Fix, John R. Friedery, Joe E. Harlan, Rick J. Mills, David E. Roberts and William C. Rusnack, whose terms of office as members of the Board are expiring at this Annual Meeting, to serve a one-year term expiring at the 2017 annual meeting of shareholders.
+Charles M. Rampacek will retire from the Board effective as of the Annual Meeting and is therefore not nominated for reelection.
+Upon Mr. Rampacek's retirement, the Board will reduce the number of directors to ten.
+Biographical information for each nominee is provided below under the headings "Board of Directors- Biographical Information-Nominees to Serve an Annual Term Expiring at the 2017 Annual Meeting of Shareholders."